nemtus/symbol-sdk-openapi-generator-typescript-fetch/.github/contributing.md

 ---
 title: Contribution Guide
-description: Any contribution to symbol-sdk-openapi-generator-typescript-axios is more than welcome!
+description: Any contribution to symbol-sdk-openapi-generator-typescript-fetch is more than welcome!
 ---

-> Any contribution to symbol-sdk-openapi-generator-typescript-axios is more than welcome!
+> Any contribution to symbol-sdk-openapi-generator-typescript-fetch is more than welcome!

 ## Reporting Issues